Description-Based Text Similarity: Evaluation

 \paragraph{Results} For evaluation we only count sentences to have been selected as relevant, if they were chosen by at least 2 out of 3 annotators.
-In Table~\ref{tab:results} we show the average number of valid retrieved sentences per each method.
-The annotators have chosen significantly more sentences from our \texttt{abstract-sim} model compared to all 3 baselines, with our model having close to 4 out of 5 sentences deemed as fitting the query on average and the baseline models between 1.39-1.89 sentences. \cref{fig:sentschosen} shows the number of times a given number of sentences was chosen from a given model (where the maximum is 5, that is, all the 5 results for the model were chosen).
-Notably, in 95/200 of the test cases, 5 sentences were chosen from \texttt{abstract-sim}'s results; from the baselines all 5 sentence were only chosen between 7-17 times.
-Conversely, the baselines show a large number of cases where only 0,1 or 2 sentences where chosen, while these cases are much rarer among \texttt{abstract-sim} results.
+In Table~\ref{tab:results} we show the average number of valid retrieved sentences per method.
+The annotators have chosen significantly more sentences from our \texttt{abstract-sim} model compared to all 4 baselines, with our model having close to 4 out of 5 sentences deemed as fitting the query on average and the baseline models between 1.61-2.2 sentences. \cref{fig:sentschosen} shows the complete distribution of the number of times a given number of sentences was chosen from a given model (where the maximum is 5, that is, all the 5 results for the model were chosen).
+Notably, in 99/201 of the test cases, 5 sentences were chosen from \texttt{abstract-sim}'s results; from the baselines all 5 sentence were only chosen between 14-28 times.
+That is, in many of the cases all top results were considered as relevant for the query.
+Conversely, the baselines show a large number of cases where only 0,1, or 2 sentences where chosen, while these cases are much rarer among \texttt{abstract-sim} results (below 5 vs. at least 42 for the case of 0 relevant sentences).
+Overall, human inspection of top-retrieved results show a large preference for our models compared with the baselines.